Hidden Love Affairs and Dark Secrets JFK Tried to Keep From Americans During His Presidency

 10. Jackie outed one of her husband’s mistresses

-Kennedy maintained his skirt-chasing ways during and after his presidency.
+Kennedy maintained his skirt-chasing ways during his presidency.
 (Jackie even walked in on him with another woman in the Oval Office!)
 By that point, his wife was fed up with the public facade.
 When speaking to a Paris-Match reporter, Jackie reportedly introduced White House staff member Priscilla Wear by saying in French: “This is the girl that’s sleeping with my husband.”

 Next: JFK’s most famous mistress